 It’s important to grieve over what’s been said or done, both by yourself and by others.
 A divorce will have significant impact on virtually every area of our lives.
 It can take time to recover from any harsh exchanges of words and actions.
-We may need a period of reflection to determine our next steps, how to start again, forge a new identity and sort out the practicalities like childcare, financial considerations, work and retraining.
+We may need a period of reflection to determine our next steps.
+Consider how to start again and forge a new identity.
+Sort out the practicalities like childcare, financial considerations, work and retraining.
 All these important decisions can reinforce feelings of vulnerability and of being a failure.

-– Children are often a major consideration throughout a breakup.
-They may need to move home or school and may struggle after the trauma of the breakup, no matter how amicably their parents try to handle it.
-They often need reassurance that they are loved by both parents, that they were in no way responsible for the divorce and that they can speak to the absentee parent as often as possible.
+Children are often a major consideration throughout a breakup.
+No matter how amicably their parents try to handle it, they may need to move home or school.
+Children may struggle after the trauma of the breakup.
+They often need reassurance that they are loved by both parents.
+Most importantly, they were in no way responsible for the divorce and can speak to the absentee parent as often as possible.

-It can help to let them know what’s going on, in an age-appropriate way, include them in the choice of decoration for their new bedroom(s), so enabling them to feel more positive, considered and settled about the changes.
+It can help to let them know what’s going on.
+This should be done in an age-appropriate way.
+Additionally, they can be included in the choice of decoration for their new bedroom(s), enabling them to feel more positive, considered and settled about the changes.

-– Close family may struggle to accept the breakup and find new arrangements hard to take.
+Close family may struggle to accept the breakup and find new arrangements hard to take.
 But grandparents can be invaluable after a divorce and offer stability and security in a potentially distressing environment.
-You often hear of one set of grandparents being relied on heavily, maybe for housing, financial or childcare support whilst the other side becomes almost estranged.
-Both sides need to work hard at staying reasonably neutral and avoid too much comment or criticism if they want to retain contact with each other.
+You often hear of one set of grandparents being relied on heavily.
+Maybe providing housing, financial or childcare support whilst the other side becomes almost estranged.
+Both sides need to work hard at staying reasonably neutral.
+Therefore, they should avoid too much comment or criticism if they want to retain contact with each other.

-– Home and where to live is an important decision post-divorce as it has major implications.
-Separating one home into two is stressful and expensive and can reinforce the sense of overwhelm and feeling a failure.
+Home and where to live is an important decision post-divorce as it has major implications.
+Separating one home into two is stressful and expensive.
+This can reinforce the sense of overwhelm and feeling a failure.
 Would it be worthwhile to house-share or rent for a while so as to allow things to settle before embarking on the next decision?

-Balancing the desire for a fresh start against the need to earn money can be difficult, but maybe explore options like night school, working part-time, accepting offers of support.
+Balancing the desire for a fresh start against the need to earn money can be difficult.
+However, try exploring options like night school, working part-time, accepting offers of support.
 There may be viable ways to enable a new path to open for you.

 Finding appropriate childcare, deciding how to next proceed, accommodating immediate necessities whilst maybe losing the existing support network of friends and family, can all add to the stress and feeling of being overwhelmed post-divorce.
 Already in a vulnerable situation, it can add to us deciding that divorce means we’re a failure.

-Try to take things at your own pace and remember, there’s no lonelier place than in a loveless relationship.
+Try to take things at your own pace.
+Remember, there’s no lonelier place than in a loveless relationship.
 Divorce can be the start of a positive new life.

 Susan Leigh, Altrincham, Cheshire, South Manchester counsellor, hypnotherapist, relationship counsellor, writer & media contributor offers help with relationship issues, stress management, assertiveness and confidence.
 She works with individual clients, couples and provides corporate workshops and support.